apache/sling-site/src/main/jbake/content/documentation/the-sling-engine/resources.md

 * Resource Enumeration: To enumerate resources and thus iterate the resource tree, the `listChildren(Resource)` method may be used.
 This method returns an `Iterator<Resource>` listing all resources whose path prefix is the path of the given Resource.
 This method will of course also cross boundaries of registered `ResourceProvider` instances to enable iterating the complete resource tree.
 * Resource Querying: Querying resources is currently only supported for JCR Resources through the `findResources(String query, String language)` and `queryResources(String query, String language)` methods.
 For more information see the section on [Querying Resources](#querying-resources) below.

+### How to get a ResourceResolver

+Usually you get the `ResourceResolver` via the OSGi service `ResourceResolverFactory`.
+This interface provides different methods to create a ResourceResolver:

+1. [`ResourceResolverFactory.getResourceResolver(java.util.Map authenticationInfo)`](https://sling.apache.org/apidocs/sling11/org/apache/sling/api/resource/ResourceResolverFactory.html#getResourceResolver-java.util.Map-)).
+You must provide some authentication info details for this to work.
+Those are highly dependent on the implementing `ResourceProvider`.
+See sections below for further details which keys are supported.
+2. [`ResourceResolverFactory.getServiceResourceResolver(java.util.Map authenticationInfo)`](https://sling.apache.org/apidocs/sling11/org/apache/sling/api/resource/ResourceResolverFactory.html#getServiceResourceResolver-java.util.Map-).
+Can optionally be further parameterized via the authentication info key [`sling.service.subservice`](https://sling.apache.org/apidocs/sling11/org/apache/sling/api/resource/ResourceResolverFactory.html#SUBSERVICE).
+For further details refer to [ServiceAuthentication](../service-authentication.html).
+3. [`ResourceResolverFactory.getThreadResourceResolver()`](https://sling.apache.org/apidocs/sling11/org/apache/sling/api/resource/ResourceResolverFactory.html#getThreadResourceResolver--).
+Uses the resource resolver bound to the current thread.
+4. The deprecated `ResourceResolverFactory.getAdministrativeResourceResolver(...)`.
+Instead rather use the method 2.

+It is crucial that each `ResourceResolver` retrieved via one of those methods is closed via [`ResourceResolver.close()`](https://sling.apache.org/apidocs/sling11/org/apache/sling/api/resource/ResourceResolver.html#close--) once it is no longer used.

 ### Absolute Path Mapping

 As has been said, the absolute path mapping methods `resolve(HttpServletRequest, String)` and `resolve(String)` apply some implementation specific path matching algorithm to find a Resource.
 The difference between the two methods is that the former may take more properties of the `HttpServletRequest` into account when resolving the Resoure, while the latter just has an absolute path to work on.